An amazing first solo trip with a theme

 My solo trip to Glastonbury in Somerset had several themes: King Arthur’s legend, lay lines, the Chalice Well, and lovely walks.

-When you design your trip with a theme: Make sure you make it about you!
+When you design your trip with a theme, Make sure you make it about you!

 My trip was about discovering Somerset’s myth and history.
 I wanted to meet people, photograph, go on day trips, and get to know more towns in the area.
 I even visited a local tattoo studio to explore its friendly and hygienic environment.